-Terry Lynn Johnson writes middle grade adventures based on her experiences living in the wilds of northern Ontario, Canada.
-She might have fallen through ice a time or two, been dragged by a dog team, blown up a wood stove, been attacked by a sloth (slowly), accidentally sprayed a crowd with muskrat glands, and chased a bear with a chainsaw.
-She owned eighteen sled dogs, and currently works as a Conservation Officer for the Ontario Ministry of Natural Resources and Forestry.
+Terry Lynn Johnson writes middle grade adventures based on her experiences living in northern Ontario, Canada.
+She might have fallen through ice a time or two, been dragged by a dog team, blown up a wood stove, been attacked by a sloth (slowly), nearly drowned on a portage, and chased a bear with a chainsaw.
+She owned eighteen sled dogs, but now owns one border collie who is almost smart enough to type out her own adventures.

 Read more on her blog.

 For twelve years I worked as a backcountry canoe ranger in Quetico Wilderness Park.
 I cleared portages on ten-day canoe trips through the interior and learned a lot about myself there, the most important being a respect for the outdoors and for my own abilities.